5 Steps to Clean Your Cold Plunge

 5. Reconnect all hoses securely to the plunge and chiller.

-Before refilling your plunge with clean water, this would be a good time to refresh the filter:
+Before refilling your plunge with water, this would be a good time to replace the filter:

-1. Unscrew the clear filter housing inside the side compartment of your chiller by unscrewing clockwise.
+1. Unscrew the clear filter housing inside the side compartment of your chiller by turning clockwise.

-Begin filling with fresh water until water level is at least a foot above the bottom outlet hole of the plunge.
+Fill plunge with fresh water until water level is at least a 2 feet above the bottom outlet hole of the plunge.

-2. Turn on the chiller to test for airlocks:
+2. Turn on the chiller to test for airlock:

 • If no water is flowing, pause filling.
 With the chiller running, slightly unscrew the filter housing to allow trapped air to purge—you’ll hear water shoot through the hoses.
-Retighten the housing and confirm water is flowing.
+Once filter is full of water, retighten the housing and turn chiller of and back on to reboot the system.

-• If it still doesn’t flow, check for tangled hoses or a closed shut-off lever at the bottom of your plunge.
+• If water is still not flowing, check for tangled hoses or a closed shut-off lever at the bottom of your plunge.

 3. Once water flow is established through the top hole of your plunge, fill water to your preferred level for cold plunging.